 A conservation group is planning to sue the US government for what they believe is a failure to care for a critical polar bear sanctuary in Alaska.
 The Centre for Biological Diversity believes that the US Interior Department has allowed harmful oil and gas developments to go ahead and as a result has significantly damaged polar bears habitat in Alaska.

 The International Union for Conservation of Nature has done an assessment of India's freshwater biodiversity after 13 years.
-It has included 30 fish species in the Western Ghats in its critically
+It has included 30 fish species in the Western Ghats in its critically endangered list.

 The Centre for Biological Diversity in Australia has appealed to the world to boycott bluefin tuna sold in sushi restaurants and in just over a week they already have 20,000 signatures from 91 countries.
 The price of bluefin tuna has soared this year to over US$170,000 for just one fish.
 This has created a significant increase in illegal bluefin tuna fishing and as a result there are now grave concerns that the bluefin tuna population is close to extinction.